codematch-llm/.github/profile/README.md

 <img src="https://github.com/user-attachments/assets/e0282343-a483-4b2a-8a8b-099c67778d82" alt="Workflow" width="500">

-The diagram above showcases the general workflow of the CodeMatch system.
 Each step is numbered from 1 to 10, representing the different stages of the process.
 Steps 7 and 10 occur after the optimal LLM has been selected and the system is fully operational.

 ### Components of the Workflow